-The Clinic course is a two semester program, although the classroom portion is completed during the first semester.
-During the second semester, students must attend standing meetings and moot court appearances with their case teams.
-During second semester, all scheduling is on an individualized basis consistent with the students’ other courses, work and school commitments.
+The clinic course is a two semester program.
+The classroom portion is completed during the first semester.
 Students earn a total of seven credits allocated between the two semesters.

 What to expect when working on cases and with clients: Students will meet with clients in person, on the phone, and correspond with them.
 Students appear in Court as a first chair.
 To ensure a fulfilling experience in the CPC, students must be willing to make a substantial time commitment that goes beyond the classroom work.
 This may require students to arrange their class schedules in a way that allows students to appear in court, conduct investigations, and meet with clients.
 We also strongly recommend that students enroll in Evidence.

 NOTE: This course requires certification pursuant to the student practice rule and is open to JD students only.